-It turns out Joe Biden was been scoring political points off that same odious lie for years.
-As ABC News notes, while campaigning for Hillary Clinton in 2016, Biden ran into a similar situation was the one involving the vet.
+It turns out Joe Biden has been scoring political points off that same odious lie for years.
+As ABC News notes, while campaigning for Hillary Clinton in 2016, Biden ran into a situation similar to the one involving the vet.
 This time the flash point was the Obama administration’s policies in the Middle East.
 “My American friends died!” an unidentified man said.
 “Why did you tell the YPG to go back across the Euphrates? … My friend died!”

 “Will you listen?”
 Biden shot back.
 “So did my son, OK?”

 On Friday he was at it again.
 This time Biden’s audience was a 90-year-old woman who lost her son in the terrorist attack on 9/11.

 It’s one thing to lie habitually, as Biden has been doing for years.
 It’s another to lie about something so deeply personal as the death of one’s own child.